meeque/tls-playground/cert/README.md

   fingerprint  Calculate a cryptographic checksum (a.k.a. fingerprint) of a cert, CSR, or key <file>.

+  verify       Verify that the private key matches cert or CSR <file>, based on TP file naming conventions.

   params       Create key parameters based on config <file>.

   key          Create key parameters and private key based on config <file>.